-Dr. Carla L. Carleton, Mason, Mich., is the recipient of the 2011 Alumni Recognition Award for the annual convention of the American Veterinary Medical Association (AVMA) held in St. Louis, Mo., July 18.
+Dr. Carla L. Carleton, Mason, Mich., was the recipient of the 2011 Alumni Recognition Award for the annual convention of the American Veterinary Medical Association (AVMA) held in St. Louis, Mo., July 18, 2011.
 The award is given to veterinarians whose career has served as an exemplary role model for future alumni in a professional and community setting.

 Dr. Carleton earned her bachelor’s degree in animal sciences and industry and DVM, both in 1977, from K-State.
 After graduation, she went to work at a large animal practice in Guymon, Okla., for four years before returning to school.
 In 1981, Dr. Carleton attended The Ohio State University as a resident and graduate student.
 She earned her master’s degree in 1984.
 Dr. Carleton then went to work at Michigan State University as an assistant professor and became an associate professor of theriogenology in large animal clinical sciences in 1989, a position she still holds.